Digital-Theatre/Hiring/README.md

 3. Our coding standards
 4. Our development process and how we test
 5. Whether to make an SPA
-6. GraphQL / Rest / Both
-7. Should we use AWS Amplify
+6. Should we use AWS Amplify

 And dozens of other decisions, both big and small.